Skip to main content

 About the MOT scheme

-• Book, view, change or cancel an MOT/ vehicle test
+• After the MOT/ vehicle test

-• Preparing for a vehicle test
+• Driving and vehicle test centres

 • The MOT certificate